Complete Your Cultural Experience At The MCA Cafe

 Special features and fun bits: the menu designed to reflect the cultural background of major exhibitors, the fabulous homemade soft drinks.
 Who is the cafe best suited to: anyone really!
 The clientele is extremely diverse.

 What did you love: the view, the delicious and exciting menu and the accommodating nature of the kitchen and staff.

-More info: visit the MCA cafe’s website
+For more info, visit the MCA Cafe’s website